Plumbiu/tiny-fast-glob/README.md

 # Feature

-- ⚡️6x & 12x(sync) faster than fast-glob method.
+- ⚡️104x faster than fast-glob and 12x faster than tiny-glob
 - 📦Super lightweight.

 # Install